lcsrodriguez/CuttingEdge-Milliman/docs/index.md

 See the [LICENSE](https://github.com/lcsrodriguez/CuttingEdge-Milliman/blob/main/LICENSE) file for more information.

-[^1]: Some other models can also be implemented as an extension of this current work
+[^1]: Some other models (Black-Karasinski, Ho-Lee) can also be implemented as an extension of this current work